 – You will have to deal with many different people- strangers, from all walks of life.

-– They will ask you to let them make payments, put things on layaway or have some other pay later idea.
+– They will ask you to let them make payments, hold things, or have some other pay later idea.

 – You will receive many, many emails and phone calls that are simply fraudulent.
 We receive dozens of fraudulent emails and phone calls every week from our own internet marketing.

-– Others more dangerous- criminals work these internet marketing sites in an effort to steal your money and belongings.
+– Others are more dangerous – criminals work these internet marketing sites in an effort to steal your money and belongings, even your ID.

 – Dealers and business owners will “flag” and remove your advertisements.
 They will do other things to waste your time.

-– People will call to ask you silly questions that your advertisements have already answered.
+– People will call to ask you silly questions that your internet posts have already answered.

 – You will be haggled, low-balled and hear sob stories in effort to buy your merchandise for less.